2012 NRL Grand Final: 1st half

 Melbourne began the first half with all the early possession, punishing a number of errors by Canterbury-Bankstown with several repeat sets.
 The relentless pressure was rewarded with a 7th minute try to Ryan Hoffman, bursting through a yawning gap after taking Gareth Widdop's lovely short ball 10m out from the line to make it 4–0.
 Melbourne captain Cameron Smith missed the conversion.
 Melbourne continued to pressure Canterbury's try line over the next few minutes but they held strong, forcing Melbourne to attempt a penalty conversion which was missed by Smith.

 The Canterbury side took this as a sign of respect to their brutal defense and went on the attack, resulting in a 25th minute try to Sam Perrett, who beat Melbourne fullback Billy Slater to Krisnan Inu's perfectly placed grubber kick.
 As Perrett dived over, Slater accidentally barged into him in his attempts to stop the try.
-Inu, reacting to what he thought was an illegal play by Slater, pushed Melbourne fullback away, sparking an all in brawl which led to the one of the biggest controversies in Grand Final history.
+Inu, reacting to what he thought was an illegal play by Slater, pushed Melbourne fullback away, sparking an all in brawl which led to one of the biggest controversies in Grand Final history.
 Once the fight was broken up, Slater claimed that he was bitten on the ear by Canterbury prop James Graham.
 Video showed the fullback had blood coming from his ear and replays confirmed the allegations, clearly showing Graham biting Slater's ear.
 Referee Tony Archer placed the incident on report and it was referred straight to the judiciary; Graham later received a 12 match ban.
 The try was awarded to Perrett, however, Inu missed the conversion and the score was locked at 4-4.

 Melbourne used the controversial incident to spur them on, relaying the pressure on Canterbury.
 They capitalized in the 32nd minute where Melbourne halfback Cooper Cronk delivering a sublime no look pass to Slater as he burst through a gap beating two defenders to cross for Melbourne, taking the score out to 10-4 after Smith's conversion.
 Melbourne were not done just yet, as they delivered the knockout blow a minute before halftime where Cronk supplied a pinpoint cross field bomb to Justin O’Neil who leapt over Canterbury fullback Ben Barba to score Melbourne's third try.
 Smith missed the conversion once more and Melbourne led 14–4 at halftime.